man sleeping on mattress trying to cool off

 Sleep Soundly With Purple

-Purple sheets are also made of soft, stretchy, and breathable material – particularly, a bamboo-blend fabric that wicks moisture and keeps you cool all throughout the night.
+Purple sheets are soft, stretchy, and breathable.
+Our cooling bed sheets are made of a bamboo-blend fabric that wicks moisture and keeps you cool all throughout the night.

 About the authors